RepReach/hiring-exercises/README.md

 1. Choose an exercise directory that matches your primary domain.
 This is the area in which you feel the most comfortable and have the highest degree of mastery
     * [frontend](frontend/instructions.md)

 2. Read the `instructions.md` file in the matching directory.
-Be sure to read the instructions carefully and ask any clarifying questions either via [Github issues](https://github.com/pdepip/hiring-exercises/issues) or by emailing pat@getrepreach.com
+Be sure to read the instructions carefully and ask any clarifying questions by emailing pat@getrepreach.com

 3. Create a new **private repository** for your exercise and add the RepReach hiring team members as private collaborators (We do this to preserve your anonymity so it's not obvious you are looking for a new role.)
     * [Pat @ RepReach (CTO)](https://github.com/pdepip)